St Columba Chapel and Gallery

 We have successfully hosted many varied and diverse exhibitions since opening our Gallery, ranging from private concerns to community events and our own seasonal offerings, with many repeat exhibitors.
 The Saint Nicholas Poetry Society, which meets the second Wednesday of every month @ 1pm, grew out of an exhibition.

 After contemplating at length our Gallery space, and how best the parish and local community can both utilise it to its optimum, both for Gallery exhibitions and for church worship and prayer needs, the Vicar, Parish Council and the Gallery Committee decided to amend the name of the space from St Columba Gallery to the St Columba Chapel and Gallery.
-The Gallery will continue, as always, with exhibitions, and encourages artists past, and future, in supporting our Gallery.
+Now, this space will also reflect and embody our worship.